Hidden Gem: Club Garibaldi

 In fact, a quick newspaper search and a stroll back through time via Milwaukee city directories show taverns operating on that corner as far back as 1888, when Richard Seward began tapping kegs.

 In the early 1890s, Hans Grey followed on the heels of barkeep Theodore Franke.
-Richard Kerr – who, for a time ran three bars in the area, along with ones at 838 E. Linus (now a private home) and 2414 S. St. Clair (now Three Brothers) – followed by 1894 and remained until 1903, when James Elliott took over and stayed nearly 20 years.
+James A. Kerr – a Scotsman who, for a time, ran three bars in the area, along with ones at 838 E. Linus (now a private home) and 2414 S. St. Clair (now Three Brothers) – followed by 1894 and remained until 1903, when James Elliott took over and stayed nearly 20 years.

 And it's here where things become quite interesting ... maybe.

-In 1907, beer magnate August Uihlein tapped an architect (perhaps his favorite, Charles Kirchhoff, who built the Three Brothers building, which Kerr began to operate upon its opening in 1897; or maybe Charles Lesser, who also did such work) to design a new Schlitz tied house for the site.
+In 1907, beer magnate August Uihlein tapped an architect (perhaps his favorite, Charles Kirchhoff, who built the Three Brothers building, which Kerr began to operate upon its opening in 1897; but more likely Charles Lesser, who did much of the Schlitz work in the first decade of the 20th century) to design a new Schlitz tied house for the site.